schedify/docs/docs/introduction.md

 ## What is Schedify?
-Schedify is like an alarm clock for servers.
-Set a task, pick a time, and we’ll send a webhook notification to your server exactly when needed!
+**Schedify** is basically an alarm clock for servers.
+Set a task, specify payload, pick a time, and we’ll send a webhook notification to your server exactly when needed!

 ## Use case